keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 Brown's definition serves as a typical explanation of the millennium from his era, and in the article, he makes two significant points concerning the prevailing eschatological views of Protestant Americans at that time.
 First, Brown rather quickly dismisses premillennialism.
 While noting its continued existence, Brown states that the position lives at the margins of opinion and had ultimately failed to garner the support of the Protestant church.
 Brown writes, "Pre-millenarian views have, indeed, been revived from time to time, now in grosser, now in more spiritual form, and have never been without their advocates in the Church; but they have failed to win general acceptance." ^[Brown, Millennium, Dictionary, 373.]
 Second, Brown notes the prominence of Amillennialism and especially Postmillennialism.
 He continues, "The Church as a whole, Protestant as well as Catholic, has either adopted Augustine's identification of the Millennium with the Church militant, or else looks for a future period of prosperity, preceding the second advent of Christ."^[Brown,  Millennium, Dictionary, 373.]

 ## Postmillennialism: The Majority View
 Brown's assertion concerning the prominence of the postmillennial position in the Gilded Age and beginning of the Progressive era enjoys wide support.^[Numerous sources confirm the prevalence, and even ubiquity, of the postmillennial position in the United States throughout the nineteenth and early twentieth centuries.
 See Smith, Gary Scott.
 Heaven in the American Imagination.
-Oxford University Press, 2011, 128; Utzinger, [Yet Saints Their Watch are Keeping](https://www.notion.so/keelan/Yet-Saints-Their-Watch-are-Keeping-75638bd9421a40ff97632e08963194eb#fbe2e487d3eb4513af452531100934c5), 111; Ahlstrom, A Religious History of the American People, 845; Moorhead, Between Progress, 525-526.]
+Oxford University Press, 2011, 128; Utzinger, Yet Saints Their Watch are Keeping 111; Ahlstrom, A Religious History of the American People, 845; Moorhead, Between Progress, 525-526.]
 Sydney Ahlstrom writes that the American of this era was "characteristically a 'postmillennialist.'"^[Ahlstrom,  [A Religious History of the American People](https://www.notion.so/keelan/A-Religious-History-of-the-American-Peoplw-30c17ca9fc9b499fbeec43804c29208c#3269e223c0d14b3b968862fa7d36b3db), 845.]
 James Moorhead records that clergymen of the nineteenth century referred to postmillennialism as "the commonly received doctrine."^[Moorhead, [Between Progress](https://www.notion.so/keelan/Between-Progress-and-Apocalypse-95850055e4ef495daa76aadcd6ce63c8#e24d378e947f4693ac63baac584ce782), 525.]
 As Brown notes, it would be an overstatement to insist that every American Protestant adhered to a postmillennial eschatology, but it was certainly the majority perspective for at least a century.
 This perspective did much to impact both the fabric of American culture and the missionary methods of those Protestants.
 Moorhead writes,

 > "As a distinct philosophy of history, postmillennialism dates from the late eighteenth and early nineteenth centuries.
 Although the notion that Jesus would return after the millennium had been advanced much earlier, it had not been made the key to the meaning of time.
 During that period, however, postmillennialism became more than a matter of dating the Second Coming: It came to denote an understanding of history as gradual improvement according to rational laws that human beings could learn and use."^[Moorhead, [Between Progress](https://www.notion.so/keelan/Between-Progress-and-Apocalypse-95850055e4ef495daa76aadcd6ce63c8#3dd9eace416d4cf4bf88bfa648743d20), 526.]